compare

 - How are PLB adjustments, recoupments, and forwarding-balance segments presented relative to the ERA itself?

-- How is a posting decision audited after the fact, and how far back does the audit trail go?
+- How is a posting decision audited, and how far back does the trail go?

-The vendor marketing answer and the daily-work answer are not always the same thing.
-A live walkthrough of a real ERA — ideally a messy one with PLB and partial payments — will tell you more than a feature list.
+Walk a real ERA, ideally a messy one with PLB and partial payments.
+It tells you more than a feature list.

 Migration

-The harder part of any migration out of PracticeSuite is not the demographic data — that exports cleanly.
-It is the working state of revenue cycle operations: open-claim follow-up notes, in-flight appeals, unposted ERAs in a queue, mid-investigation denial records, and payer enrollment ties.
-These do not have a standard export format.
+A 20-year system carries years of client data: demographics, payer setups, historical claims, notes, ERA posting history.
+Demographics export cleanly.
+The hard part is the working state of revenue cycle operations: open-claim follow-up notes, in-flight appeals, unposted ERAs in a queue, mid-investigation denial records, and payer enrollment ties, none of which has a standard export format.

 Medi treats a PracticeSuite cutover as an operating-continuity project:

-- Parallel ERA run — post remittances into both systems for two to three weeks so totals reconcile before the PracticeSuite connection is closed
+- Parallel ERA run: post remittances into both systems for two to three weeks so totals reconcile before the PracticeSuite connection closes

-- Practice-by-practice rollout — onboard the lowest-volume client first, establish the operational pattern, then move the rest of the book
+- Practice-by-practice rollout: onboard the lowest-volume client first, establish the pattern, then move the book

-The Tebra migration guide walks through the inventory and parallel-run pattern; the PracticeSuite migration follows the same shape, with TriZetto/ABILITY clearinghouse enrollment replacing the Tebra-specific clearinghouse work.
+The Tebra migration guide walks the inventory and parallel-run pattern; the PracticeSuite version follows the same shape, with TriZetto/ABILITY enrollment replacing the Tebra-specific clearinghouse work.

 Audit, access, and security